cranesandcaff/fifty-two-b/tutorials/01-0-to-app.md

 ### Summary
 We'll focus almost completely and the "What" and "How" this tutorial, follow along and write the code in your own editor.
 Avoid copying and pasting, retyping it will make you think about what you're typing.

 This chapter isn't meant to teach you much about programming or app development.
 It's a primer to give you a base and familiarity.
-You shouldn't need to know much about programming to follow along.
+You shouldn't need to know much about programming to follow along, but it helps.

 ### Avoiding Set Up with Cloud9
 Cloud9 is an web app that let's your program online in your browser.
 Using it means you don't have to install Meteor or Git on your computer or choose a code editor.
 If you have those things feel free to skip this part.